swastik-nandy/Image-Captioning-System/readme.md

 # 🧠 Barlow Twins + Transformer Decoder for Image Captioning

+## This project is part of an ongoing experimental research effort exploring how self-supervised visual features (via Barlow Twins) can be used effectively with Transformer-based decoders for image     captioning tasks.
+The encoder is built on EfficientNetV2-S, with a projection head during pretraining.
+The decoder is a custom Transformer stack.

+⚠️ Note: This repository is not production-ready.
+It is under active development and research.
+I'm actively seeking guidance, feedback, and open to collaborations from the community.

 This repository presents a modular, experimental image captioning pipeline that combines **Barlow Twins self-supervised learning**, **EfficientNetV2-S** as a visual backbone, and a custom **Transformer Decoder** to generate human-like image captions.
 It explores the separation of representation learning and caption generation — a powerful approach for generalizing across domains.